 Having the coffee talk was one of those parenting moments when you realize if you put the stop sign up there will probably be resistance.

 If you say nothing, it will be interpreted as okay to continue imbibing.

 I decided to provide the facts I outlined above, and let the chips fall.

 The little tidbit about coffee-based drinks containing a lot of calories and potentially promoting weight gain got a “Really?!”

 “I think I might be addicted,” said G.

-I asked, with the intention to convey that she was in control of her body and her food choices, “What do you think you’ll do about it?”
+With the intention to convey that she was in control of her body and her food choices, I asked, “What do you think you’ll do about it?”

 “I don’t know.
 Maybe I’ll get decaf coffee and cut back on coffee altogether,” replied G, clearly thinking it through.